thinhtth/java_examples/README.md

 - [ ] 94.
 Java Decimal to Octal Conversion
 - [ ] 95.
 Java Hexadecimal to Decimal Conversion
 - [ ] 96.
 Java Decimal to Hexadecimal Conve
+- [ ] 97.
+Java Binary to Octal Conversion
+- [ ] 98.
+Java Decimal to Binary Conversion
+- [ ] 99.
+Java Binary to Decimal Conversion
+- [ ] 100.
+Java int to char Conversion
+- [ ] 101.
+Java char to int Conversion
+- [ ] 102.
+Java char to String Conversion and Vice Versa
+- [ ] 103.
+Java long to int Conversion
+- [ ] 104.
+Java int to long Conversion
+- [ ] 105.
+Java int to double Conversion
+- [ ] 106.
+Java double to int Conversion
+- [ ] 107.
+Java Program to Find ASCII Value of a Character
+- [ ] 108.
+Java String to int Conversion
+- [ ] 109.
+Java int to String Conversion
+- [ ] 110.
+Java String to double Conversion
+- [ ] 111.
+Java double to String Conversion
+- [ ] 112.
+Java String to long Conversion
+- [ ] 113.
+Java long to String Conversion
+- [ ] 114.
+Java String to boolean Conversion
+- [ ] 115.
+Java boolean to String Conversion
+- [ ] 116.
+Java String to float Conversion
+- [ ] 117.
+Java float to String Conversion
+- [ ] 118.
+Java String to Object Conversion
+- [ ] 119.
+Java Object to String Conversion
+- [ ] 120.
+Java Date to Timestamp Conversion
+- [ ] 121.
+Java Timestamp to Date Conversion
+- [ ] 122.
+Java String to Date Conversion
+- [ ] 123.
+Java Date to String Conversion

+## Other Java Programs
+- [ ] 124.
+Java Program to Print Floyd’s Triangle
+- [ ] 125.
+Java Program to Print Pascal Triangle
+- [ ] 126.
+Java Program to Display Fibonacci Series Using Loops
+- [ ] 127.
+Java Program to Find Factorial Using Loops
+- [ ] 128.
+Java Program to Make a Calculator Using Switch Case
+- [ ] 129.
+Java Program to Calculate Grades of Student
+- [ ] 130.
+Java Program to Perform Arithmetic Operation Using Method Overloading
+- [ ] 131.
+Java Program to Find Area of Geometric Figures Using Method Overloading

+---

+## How to Use
+- Each example has a checkbox — tick it as you complete or study the program.
+- Browse by category or search by number (e.g., "Example 65: Even Numbers").
+- Click the [original source](https://beginnersbook.com/2017/09/java-examples/?utm_source=chatgpt.com) for detailed code and explanation.